19 beauty splurges that are totally worth their price, according to experts | CNN Underscored

 “This tiny little stick is really all you need in a pinch when it comes to complexion,” shares Greenwald.
 “The high-quality pigments cover and smooth even the most challenging areas and can be buffed out on the entirety of the skin for a soft focus foundation.”

 And she acknowledges that while it’s a big price for what seems like a really small product, anyone who has tried it would attest that it’s well worth its price.
-Not only do reviewers love the full coverage effect of this concealer, they love how moisturizing it is.
+Not only do reviewers love the full coverage effect of this concealer, they also love how moisturizing it is.
 Concealers are notorious for looking cakey or emphasizing dryness, especially throughout the day — but not this product.
-Because a little goes a long way, the small amount actually lasts quite a while, (one reviewer notes up to a year).
+Because a little goes a long way, the small amount actually lasts quite a while (one reviewer notes up to a year).
 And the formulation includes SPF 25, which is always a big bonus in our book.

 iS Clinical Active Serum ($138; dermstore.com)

-“I don’t know a person that has tried it that isn’t in love with this multi-beneficial serum,” shares Greenwald.
+“I don’t know a person that has tried it that isn’t in love with this multibeneficial serum,” shares Greenwald.
 “It helps with wrinkles, acne and the appearance of pores while also soothing and evening the skin tone.”

-While many serums boast specific ingredients that help with specific skin concerns like dullness, acne or dryness, this one is a self-proclaimed “multi-tasking face serum” with benefits that range from anti-aging to brightening and even acne prevention.
+While many serums boast specific ingredients that help with specific skin concerns like dullness, acne or dryness, this one is a self-proclaimed “multitasking face serum” with benefits that range from anti-aging to brightening and even acne prevention.

 Opte Precision System ($599; opte.com)